 - Lotions and Hand Cream: There are tons of options if you look.
 Right now I'm using Alba Botanica, and a great pomegranate body butter by Trader Joe's!
 They have lots of great cruelty-free products for your face, skin, and hair.
 I found a purse-sized bottle of Shea Moisture Brightening Body Lotion at Target.
 It's thick and creamy, has lots of organic ingredients (including mushroom extract!) and works great.

 - Styling Products: I use TRENDStarter styling paste.
-I originally bought it because it was cheaper than the salon version and it worked.
-TRENDStarter has lots of products.
+It's cheaper than the salon version and it works.
+TRENDStarter has lots of cruelty-free products.